dougeby/IntuneDocs/intune/vpp-apps-ios.md

 * After you have imported the VPP token to Intune, do not import the same token to any other device management solution.
 Doing so might result in the loss of license assignment and user records.
 * Before you start to use iOS VPP with Intune, remove any existing VPP user accounts created with other mobile device management (MDM) vendors.
 Intune will not synchronize those user accounts into Intune as a security measure.
 Intune will only synchronize data from the Apple VPP service that Intune created.
 * Intune supports adding up to 256 VPP tokens.
+* If you assign a volume-purchased app for a device enrolled through a Device Enrollment Profile or Apple Configurator, only apps which are targeted to devices will work.
+You cannot target volume-purchased apps to users of a DEP device which does not have any user affinity.
+* A VPP token is only supported for use on one Intune account at a time.
+Do not reuse the same VPP token for multiple Intune tenants.

 ## To get and upload an Apple VPP token